Viral1006/Dos-Atoms/README.md

-# Corporate Website
+# Dos-Atoms

-This repository contains the source code for a corporate website developed using a modern web stack.
+This repository contains the source code for a corporate website(Dos Atoms) developed using a modern web stack.
 The project is deployed on Render.com.

 ## Features